Dark Spots Removal Laser Treatment: How It Works & What to Expect

 Weak Active Ingredients

 Shop-bought products contain lower concentrations of active ingredients compared to professional treatments.
-This makes them less effective for stubborn pigmentation.
+This makes them may be less effective for some types of pigmentation for stubborn pigmentation.

 Slow Results

 Even good skincare takes months to show minor improvement.
-Many people give up before seeing any change.
+Many people give up before noticing improvement.

 Wrong Product Choice

 Different types of pigmentation need different treatments.
-Using the wrong product wastes time and money.
+Using the wrong product may not address the underlying pigmentation effectively.

 How Dark Spots Removal Laser Treatment Works

-Laser technology targets dark spots precisely without damaging surrounding skin.
+Laser technology targets dark spots precisely with the aim of targeting pigment while minimising impact on surrounding skin.

 The Science Behind Laser Treatment